Cold Mountain Trails

 There are several options for getting to the top of Cold Mountain.
-You can go out and back from either the Black Balsam parking area (longer and easier) or the Daniel Boone Boy Scout Camp (shorter and strenuous).
+You can go out and back from either the Black Balsam parking area (longer and easier) or from the Art Loeb Trail/National Forest Service parking area near Camp Daniel Boone (shorter and strenuous).
 You could also leave a car at each end.
 Because of the length of these trails, hikers often backcountry camp overnight at the base of Cold Mountain.
 Regardless of which route you choose, bring a detailed map, plenty of water and food.
 You will be in the wilderness and may not encounter other hikers along your way.

 If you opt for the longer, easier approach, take the Ivestor Gap Trail from the parking lot at Black Balsam (taking this trail rather than the Art Loeb means you don’t have to go up Flower Knob and Grassy Cove top, but can go around them instead).
 Take it for 3.7 miles to Shining Rock Gap where you’ll find an intersection of trails that many find confusing.
 Take the unmarked single-track on the far left (at about 10-11 o’ clock position).
 This is the Art Loeb Trail which will take you up “the Narrows,” over Stairs Mountain to Deep Gap at the 7 mile point.
 From here, the Art Loeb Trail goes left (don’t take this) and the Cold Mountain Trail goes straight (slightly to the right).
 On this last part of the hike, you’ll ascend over 1000 feet in the 1.5 miles

-If you opt for the shorter, more strenuous route, park at the Boy Scout camp (let someone at the camp know that you are leaving your car to take the trail and when you intend to be back).
+If you opt for the shorter, more strenuous route, proceed through the Camp Daniel Boone property to the National Forest Service signage and parking area for the Art Loeb Trail.
 Take the Art Loeb Trail (it’s well signed at the trailhead, but not blazed) for 3.8 miles to the Cold Mountain trail, an additional 1.5 miles.
-You’ll ascend 1800 feet total on your way to the summit.
+You’ll ascend 2,800 feet total on your way to the summit.